 Our annual list of the best things we ate and drank in the previous year is usually embarrassingly long.
 This year, with restaurants closed and our ability to eat out limited because of the pandemic, our list is shorter–but no less delicious.
-Welcome to part 3 in our Best of the Trans-Americas Journey 202o series–our guide to the Best Food and Beverages of 2020 including legit Indian food (yes!), a chef with the Midas touch, a well-earned happy hour, and way too many desserts.
+Welcome to part 3 in our Best of the Trans-Americas Journey 202o series–our guide to the Best Food and Beverages in Argentina and Chile in 2020 including legit Indian food (yes!), a chef with the Midas touch, a well-earned happy hour, and way too many desserts.
 Part 1 covers our top travel adventures of 2020 and part 2 covers the best hotels of the year.

 Best food and beverages of 2020